you-n-g/simplegpt.nvim/README.md

 - TODOs
   - Basic:
-    - [ ] Conversations
+    - [x] Conversations
-      - [ ] Supporting multi-rounds conversation (I think it would be easier to control the output by multi-rounds demonstration)
+      - [x] Supporting multi-rounds conversation with context
-      - [ ] Converting current response to a new conversation.
+      - [ ] Converting current response to a new conversation template
         - Quick thought: we can build a ChatGPT session directly.
     - [ ] Anonymous register to avoid confliction;
   - Misc